-BRIDGEPORT, Conn. — A Connecticut federal judge on Oct.
-19 denied a number of motions to dismiss filed by defendant insurers in a class action suit seeking coverage for the deterioration and cracking of homeowners’ basement walls caused by the use of defective concrete after determining that the motions will best be addressed after the Connecticut high court answers a certified question regarding whether a collapse provision, used in numerous policies, should be applied to the homeowners’ claims (Michael Halloran v.
+BRIDGEPORT, Conn. — A Connecticut federal judge on Nov.
+8 amended a prior ruling on a number of motions to dismiss filed by defendant insurers in a class action suit seeking coverage for the deterioration and cracking of homeowners’ basement walls caused by the use of defective concrete to clarify that the claims asserted by two plaintiffs against their insurer are dismissed and that three additional insurers must be dismissed entirely from the suit (Michael Halloran v.
 Harleysville Preferred Insurance Co., et al., No. 16-133, D. Conn., 2018 U.S. Dist.
-LEXIS 179807).
+LEXIS 191215).

 MIAMI — A commercial general liability insurer cites a mold exclusion among others in its Nov.
 8 complaint seeking a declaratory judgment from a Florida federal court that it has no duty to defend or indemnify damages caused by a condominium association’s failure to remediate mold following a hurricane (Mt.
 Hawley Insurance Co. v.
 Aquasol Condominium Association Inc., et al., No. 18-24692, S.D.
 Fla.).